 Ms. Sheila B. Keetharuth (Mauritius) was appointed in October 2012 as the first Special Rapporteur on the situation of human rights in Eritrea.
-She will submit her second report to the 26th session of the Human Rights Council, in June 2014.
+She was member of the Commission of Inquiry on Human Rights in Eritrea from June 2014 to June 2016.

 Sheila B. Keetharuth has worked and travelled in Africa for over two and a half decades and brings extensive experience in the area of human rights, including research, advocacy, litigation and training.
 She has also worked as a broadcaster for over eight years on the African continent.